-Producing Precizon IOL modelsan interview with Bert Bodewes and Erwin Kerstholt by OPHTEC, 14 November 2018
+Producing Precizon IOL modelsan interview with Bert Bodewes and Erwin Kerstholt, 14 November 2018

 Sharing workspace with a Collaborative Robot